 When military benefits are discussed in the process of a divorce, it is important to consider how federal law affects the state’s division of military benefits.
 This is specifically true for VA benefits.
 There are many state laws and federal laws that govern the division of marital property and military benefits.
 Therefore, it is crucial to properly understand how these VA benefits are categorized and can attribute to your divorce proceeding.
-If you or your spouse is a military member with VA benefits, discuss how these benefits may be assessed in your unique situation with your Pensacola Divorce Attorney.
+If you or your spouse is a military member with VA benefits, discuss how these benefits may be assessed in your unique situation with your divorce attorney.

 Much of the confusion regarding VA disability payments is the interaction between State and Federal Law.
 Although, certain items such as retirement, pensions, or other benefits may be considered marital property under Florida State law, state law is subordinate to federal law.
 Therefore, it is important to first consider the Federal law on the topic of VA benefits.